Can I buy direct from you? If not, where can I buy Deanta Doors?

-- You can buy our doors from one of our stockists throughout the UK.
-To find your local stockist, please visit our stockist page [link].
+Unfortunately, we don’t sell direct to the general public.
+You can, however, buy our doors from one of our stockists throughout the UK.
+To find your local stockist, please visit our stockist page.

 What is the thickness of the glass on all Deanta doors?